Fig. 1 |

 Force \(F^{*}\) between the point rail and the stock rail:

-\[Y_{\text{up}} \leq \delta_{\lim} \Rightarrow F^{*} = 0\]\[Y_{\text{up}} > \delta_{\lim} \Rightarrow F^{*} = K\left( Y_{\text{up}} - D \right)\]
+\[Y_{\text{up}} \leq \delta_{\lim} \Rightarrow F^{*} = 0\]\[Y_{\text{up}} > \delta_{\lim} \Rightarrow F^{*} = K\left( Y_{\text{up}} - D \right)\]or

 \[F^{*} = F - Fe\]